 Pumpkins are showing up at farmers’ markets and it’s the perfect time to pick up a few.

 Love Bacon?
 My favorite way of preparing bacon is to bake it on a rack on a foil-lined rimmed cookie sheet.
-Sprinkle a little brown sugar on the bacon and bake in a 375 degree oven for about 30 minutes.
+Sprinkle a little brown sugar on the bacon and bake in a 400 degree oven until perfectly crisp.
 Using a rack will insure your bacon is crispy and won’t be cooking in the fat.
 Spice it up a bit for fall by adding a little pumpkin-spice to the brown sugar.